just-another-dude/selenium/README.md

 * Open the "send to a friend" and fill in the required data.

 * Check if there is an error message in the captcha.

+# Notes
+* Personally, I wrote the programing using the Python IDLE IDE, but other IDEs such as PyCharm may be even better.
+* The website may change its behavior, therefore if there is a problem with the code this must be taken into account and checked.